Hausdorff Reductions and the Exponential Hierarchies: Charting the Iterated Exponential Hierarchies via Hausdorff Classes

-From the previous four corollaries, we obtain the following four, from the respective ones, by considering the case for $j = j' = 0$, and hence more closely related to the intermediate levels of the generalized exponential hierarchies.
+From the previous four \zcref*[typeset=name,nocap]{theo_general_chain_parallel_hausdorff,theo_general_chain_adaptive_hausdorff,theo_summary_generalized_equivalence_intermediate_levels_Hausdorff,theo_general_constant_rounds_parallel_calls_equals_single_round}, the following four are immediately proven by considering $j = j' = 0$.
+By this, the statements are more closely related to the intermediate levels of the iterated exponential hierarchies.